plentymarkets/plugin-payment-sumup/meta/documents/user_guide_en.md

 To use the SumUp Air with plentyPOS, you need the following:

-* SumUp Air card reading device
+* SumUp Air or SumUp Solo card reading device
 * SumUp login details<br />
 *_Note:_* The SumUp login details are entered when you process the first card payment using the SumUp device.
 As such, you need to provide POS users with these login details if you do not operate the POS yourself.
 * plentyPOS